ELIGIBILITY FOR MEMBERSHIP

 PROOF OF LINEAGE

-The applicant should start with his/her parents and the grandparents on the line which descends from the Pilgrim ancestor.
+The applicant should start with his/her parents and then grandparents on the line which descends from the Pilgrim ancestor, going backwards to connect each generation by proving the parents of both the Mayflower line-holder and their spouse.
 By setting up a lineage worksheet, and documenting each statement of birth, marriage, and death as one goes along, the applicant is likely to find it all working out like a picture puzzle with a few missing pieces at first.
 Meticulous documentation is the key to success in proving a lineage.
 Family genealogies, town or county histories, are secondary source material, and are acceptable only when there are references to primary sources cited, or they are used only as back-up to primary sources.

 Primary Sources consist of: